Sabah Drabu

 When Is Friendsgiving Celebrated?

-• The Wednesday before Thanksgiving, for those traveling home on Thanksgiving Day itself
+• The Wednesday before Thanksgiving for those traveling home on the day itself

-• The Saturday after Thanksgiving, when schedules are more flexible for larger gatherings
+• The Saturday after Thanksgiving when schedules are more flexible

-• Any evening during Thanksgiving week that works for everyone in the group
+• Any evening during Thanksgiving week that works for the full group

-This flexibility is one of its most appealing characteristics, particularly for friend groups spread across different cities or with varying family commitments over the holiday weekend.
+This flexibility makes it particularly well suited to friend groups spread across different cities or with varying family commitments over the holiday weekend.

 Potluck Style